What is Cash Flow from Operations Ratio?

 Cash Flow to Debt Ratio Formula is represented as follows,

-- Although fairly unrealistic and impractical for the management of a firm to use all its operating cash flows to repay the outstanding debt, cash flow to debt ratio provides a very important metric in analyzing the financial status of the firm.
-It provides a snapshot of how much time a firm will take to repay all its debt using its operating activities.
-Hence providing an important instrument in identifying the return on investment for both shareholders and other firms looking to acquire it.
+- Although fairly unrealistic and impractical for the management of a firm to use all its operating cash flows to repay the outstanding debt, cash flow to debt ratio provides a critical metric in analyzing the financial status of the firm.
+It provides a snapshot of how much time a firm will take to repay all its debt using its operating activities—hence providing an important instrument in identifying the return on investment for both shareholders and other firms looking to acquire it.

 - In addition to identifying the growth opportunities, it also helps the investors in identifying if the firm is highly leveraged or not.
 This measure can be helpful for risk-averse investors in making investment decisions.